Can You Run AR in Your Browser? Here's What You Need to Know.

 Augmented Reality (AR) is an exciting technology that allows you to overlay digital content onto the real world.
-Moreover, you can run augmented reality without glasses right on your phone or tablet.
-There are a few things you need to know about compatibility and hardware requirements if you're interested in experiencing AR in the browser.
+Moreover, you can run it without special glasses or VR headset right on your phone.
+There are a few things you need to know about compatibility and hardware requirements if you're interested in experiencing Web AR.

 Augmented Reality video demonstration using iOS QuickLook